 LLM-Powered AI Tutors with Personas for d/Deaf and Hard-of-Hearing Online Learners

-Relevance: 7/10 3 cited 2024 paper
+Research / Other Relevance: 6/10 3 cited 2024 paper

 Intelligent tutoring systems (ITS) using artificial intelligence (AI) technology have shown promise in supporting learners with diverse abilities.
 Large language models (LLMs) provide new opportunities to incorporate personas to AI-based tutors and support dynamic interactive dialogue.
 This paper explores how DHH learners interact with LLM-powered AI tutors with different experiences in DHH education as personas to identify their accessibility preferences.
 A user study with 16 DHH participants s